Texas judge to rule on probes of transgender kids' parents

 Register now for FREE unlimited access to Reuters.com

-March 11 (Reuters) - A Texas judge on Friday will consider a request she block state investigations of parents who get gender-transitioning care for their children that Governor Greg Abbott calls "child abuse."
+March 11 (Reuters) - A Texas judge on Friday considered a request she block state investigations of parents who get gender-transitioning care for their children that Governor Greg Abbott calls "child abuse."

-The Austin hearing is part of a pushback against proposals in dozens of U.S. states to criminalize the provision of gender-affirming treatment to trans youth.
+The Austin hearing is part of pushback by LGBT groups to conservative politicians' proposals in dozens of U.S. states to criminalize gender-affirming treatment to trans youth in the run up to midterm elections.

 Register now for FREE unlimited access to Reuters.com

+The February directive also called on doctors, nurses and teachers to report such care or face criminal penalties.

-The ACLU is asking District Court Judge Amy Clark Meachum to impose a statewide injunction on investigations by the Department of Family Protective Services (DFPS) into what it terms "medically necessary gender-affirming care."
+The ACLU on Friday asked District Court Judge Amy Clark Meachum to impose a statewide injunction on investigations by the Department of Family Protective Services (DFPS) into what it terms "medically necessary gender-affirming care."

-President Joe Biden in his State of the Union speech said state laws targetting transgender Americans and their families were "wrong" and vowed to pass non-discrimination legislation to protect them.
+The ACLU's first witness during the hearing was a Texas child protective services supervisor who has given notice she will resign because she believes the directive is not in the best interests of children.

+Over 60 major U.S. businesses, including Apple Inc (AAPL.O) and Johnson & Johnson (JNJ.N), published advertisements in Texas on Friday opposing Abbott's directive, saying "discrimination is bad for business." read more

-The DFPS has opened nine child welfare inquiries subject to Abbott's directive.
+The DFPS has opened nine child welfare inquiries subject to Abbott's directive, a spokesman said.

-Abbott, a Republican running this year for a third term in office, is named as a defendant in the court challenge, along with DFPS and its commissioner, Jaime Masters.
+Abbott, a Republican running for a third term in office, issued the directive days before a Texas primary election that he easily won.

 Register now for FREE unlimited access to Reuters.com